cuteday/KiRaRay/benchmarks/README.md

 Future cases can select other integrators and passes through their own configs.
 Benchmarks do not import test runners or alter image regression references.

+Set `"graphics_api": "d3d12"` in a benchmark config to select D3D12; the default is Vulkan.
+Results record `graphics_api` separately from the profiling `backend`.

 ## Build and run

 Build an optimized `Release` or `RelWithDebInfo` configuration using the usual CUDA, OptiX,